Kraizix/NetworkChat/README.md

 2. Start one or more **Clients** by running `Client.exe`.

 Each client connects to the main server to manage room activities.

+Main Server only handles room commands and disconnect.
+Rooms only handle message, username, image and disconnect commands

 ---